jakemcc/jakemccrary.com/source/_posts/2020-03-10-more-working-from-home-tips.markdown

 It can be especially hard if you are new to working at home and not used to working in your environment.

 One technique I've found useful is the Pomodoro technique.
-The steps to this technique are
+The steps to this technique are below.

 1. Pick a task.
 1. Set and start a timer (usually for 25 minutes).